KeyteqLabs/keymedia-extension/README.md

 [EditorLayout]
 Buttons[]=keymedia

 The keymedia button could be placed anywhere in the editor.
-See the eZOe doc on how to arrange buttons See `settings/keymedia.ini` for how to set up what versions the users should be able to produce.
+See the eZOe doc on how to arrange buttons.

+Setting up versions the user should be able to produce, is done in the keymedia.ini file.
+Make a keymedia.ini.append.php in the siteacces or the override folder.
+This is the possible settings with examples:

+[Brightcove]
+PlayerId=98234987523
+PlayerKey=OM932489MGXCV009CXVOM3

+# Defines what backend to use for tinymce integration
+DefaultBackend=1

+[EditorVersion]
+# Defines a list of versions that are available in ezoe editor to crop.
+Must at least have one version
+VersionList[]
+VersionList[]=small
+VersionList[]=medium
+VersionList[]=large

+# Defines a list of css classes that are available for user in editor
+# Separate actual css class and readable name with "|"
+ClassList[]
+ClassList[]=left|Left adjusted
+ClassList[]=right|Right adjusted
+ClassList[]=center

+# Defines a list of view modes that are available for user in editor.
+# The mode name is the same as template file-name.
+E.g. design/standard/templates/content/datatype/view/ezxmltags/keymedia-embed.tpl
+# Separate actual css class and readable name with "|"
+ViewModes[]
+ViewModes[]=keymedia-embed|Embeded view

+# Size definition of each version.
+# 0 means that it's unbound.
+Only one dimension can have an unbound size (means 0x0 is not allowed)

+[small]
+Size=160x120

+[medium]
+Size=300x100

+[large]
+Size=500x0

 ## Usage